 Radon is one such dangerous substance.
 It’s a natural gas that you can’t see, smell, or taste.
 Radon causes around 20,000 cases of lung cancer each year in the U.S. and is the second leading cause after smoking.
 It comes from rocks and dirt and can get trapped in your home or buildings.

 Asbestos is another cancer-causing agent.
 It’s not used in construction today, but it can still be found inside older buildings -- in the insulation and other materials.
 It’s known to cause mesothelioma, a type of lung cancer.
-Asbestos exposure at work been linked to as much as 80% of mesothelioma cases.
+Asbestos exposure at work has been linked to as much as 80% of mesothelioma cases.

 Jobs including construction, shipbuilding, manufacturing, and firefighting can put you in close contact with such hazardous materials.
 It’s possible you may have been exposed to asbestos over the years.